sysmulch/docs/docs/moodle-installation-ubuntu-server.md

 <hr>

-### Documentation acknowledgment
+### Documentation credit

-This guide was written using [the installation guide template developed by The Good Docs Project](https://gitlab.com/tgdp/templates/-/blob/main/installation-guide/template-installation-guide.md).
+This guide was written by Ravi Murugesan using [the installation guide template from The Good Docs Project](https://gitlab.com/tgdp/templates/-/blob/main/installation-guide/template-installation-guide.md).